 It's a Continuity Nod, plain and simple.
 For those who aren't familiar with the story in Final Fantasy IX, one of the main villains in IX (not counting Kuja or Necron) is a Badass Grandpa named... wait for it...
 Garland.
 It is Garland who reveals Kuja's origin as a genome (and an inferior one at that).
 The revelation from being the Flawed Prototype to Zidane, The Angel of Death (and the Anti-Antichrist), causes Kuja to experience his Villainous Breakdown, which in turn causes Kuja to become... er...
 Kuja, Destroyer of Terra.
 Thus, the whole Garland vs. Kuja thing (as is all of Dissidia) is a nod to Final Fantasy.
 Garland's own quote ("I sense you are haunted by your fate") even references Kuja's fear of dying alone and his role as an imperfect Angel of Death. furthermore, he and Zidane have some choice words for each other when they have fights.
 Garland says "I will erase you, and your soul!" as a reference to the part in IX where Garland was going to take back the soul he gave Zidane.
 In return, Zidane will say "This place will be your grave!", or something like that; apparently sort of referencing a line where he says that he is the angel of Garland's death.

-Familiar with the saying "Act like a kid and get treated like one?"
-Kuja may have been as wise or dangerous than a lot of the other villains; but he acted like a pouty, narcissistic sod to the point where everybody discredited him.
+Are you familiar with the saying, "Act like a kid and get treated like one"?
+Kuja may have been as wise or as dangerous as a lot of the other villains; but he acted like a pouty, narcissistic sod to the point where everybody discredited him.
 Honestly, if I showed up there and one of my team-mates was a girly-man in a thong, I wouldn't be taking him seriously either.

-Keep in mind who he's working with: Garland is basically the larval form of Chaos, the Emperor is the king of Hell itself, the Cloud of Darkness and EX-Death and Eldrich Abomindation in humanoid forms who are completely obsessed with destruction, Golbez is working behind the scenes to help Cosmos and end the eternal conflict, Kefka has the powers of the Warring Triad and wants to destroy everything and everyone, Sephiroth is a super Soldier obsessed with playing mnd games with Cloud, Ultimecia is a Sorceress who is basically a magical demi-god who can bend the laws of space and time over and make them her bitch and Jecht is a just a good guy who wants to reunite with Tidus and go home.
+Keep in mind who he's working with: Garland is basically the larval form of Chaos, the Emperor is the king of Hell itself, the Cloud of Darkness and Exdeath are Eldritch Abominations in humanoid forms who are completely obsessed with destruction, Golbez is working behind the scenes to help Cosmos and end the eternal conflict, Kefka has the powers of the Warring Triad and wants to destroy everything and everyone, Sephiroth is a super Soldier obsessed with playing mind games with Cloud, Ultimecia is a Sorceress who is basically a magical demi-god who can bend the laws of space and time over and make them her bitch and Jecht is a just a good guy who wants to reunite with Tidus and go home.
 Of all of the above the only one who would care or even be somewhat impressed is Kefka, and only to use as a tool to kill everyone else, which is exactly what he tries to do in the game.
-The others aren't that impressed and Kuja's ata major disadvantage since he's not on his home turf where he knows all the players in the game and can manipulate them from behind the scenes.
-Kuja is overly dramatic, which messes up his plans and make shim appear foolish.
+The others aren't that impressed and Kuja's at a major disadvantage since he's not on his home turf where he knows all the players in the game and can manipulate them from behind the scenes.
+Kuja is overly dramatic, which messes up his plans and makes him appear foolish.
 His power is impressive but so is almost everyone else's on Chaos' side.

 Ultimecia is from the future, remember?
 Rinoa probably went down in history for her role, so many future sorceresses could have looked up to her and used the same sort of weapons out of respect and admiration.
 Which could mean there was some serious irony in Ultimecia becoming the Big Bad Squall, Rinoa, and the rest brought down.